sparrowappsco/bitbuddy/README.md

 - Biometric authentication, Secure Wipe, and much more!

 ## Support
+> [!NOTE]
+**The soon-to-be released _Version 1.1.5_ update may cause your previously saved devices to be erased.
+This is due to our new widgets that will also be available with _Version 1.1.5_.
+We apologize for the inconvenience.**

 If you experience any issues concerning application functionality, try these troubleshooting tips.

 **1. Information Not Loading**